ncpa0cpl/react-quarks/README.md

 ### Middlewares

-Middlewares give you the ability to intercept any state updates and modify or prevent them from occurring as well as observe actions sent to the Quarks.
+Middlewares give the ability to intercept any state updates and modify or prevent them from occurring as well as observe actions sent to the Quarks.

 A middleware is given one object as it's argument with the following properties: